Is Watermelon Healthy for You?

 - 5% DV vitamin B6

-As you can see, this fruit is low in calories which makes watermelon healthy for you as a snack, especially if you are trying to lose weight.
-It’s also low in fat and high in many important vitamins and minerals, especially vitamin C which can help with things like iron absorption, immune system support and skin health.
+As you can see, this fruit is low in calories, which makes watermelon healthy for you as a snack, especially if you are trying to lose weight.
+It’s also low in fat and provides vitamin C along with small amounts of other vitamins and minerals.
+Vitamin C can support iron absorption, immune function and skin health.

 What Are the Health Benefits of Watermelon?